ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 * On codomain: ``[ `Night ]`` is a subtype of ``[ `Night | `Day ]``
 * On function type: ``int -> [ `Night ]`` is a subtype of ``int -> [ `Night | `Day ]``

 Adding tags to a polymorphic variant codomain of a function is harmless.
-Extending a function's codomain is pretending it is able to return something that will never be returned.
+Extending a function's codomain is pretending it can return something that is never returned.
 It is a false promise, and the precision of the type is reduced, but it is safe, no unexpected data will ever be returned by the function.

 ### Function Domains are Contravariant

 The function type is _contravariant_ on domains.
 Casting a function is allowed if the target domain is smaller.
 ```ocaml
 # let upcast_cod (f : [ `Night | `Day ] -> int) = (x :> [ `Night ] -> int);;
 val f : ([ `Night | `Day ] -> int) -> [ `Night ] -> int = <fun>